OriginProtocol/crypto-merch-how-to/index.md

 Check out this [short video guide](https://www.youtube.com/watch?v=ZIGUC9JAAw8) that explains how to install and set up MetaMask.

-If you don’t have any ETH (short for ether, or Ethereum coins) and don’t want to buy any for yourself, we will send you a tiny amount (about $0.05) to create your listing.
+If you don’t have any ETH (short for ether, or Ethereum coins) and don’t want to buy any for yourself, we will send you a tiny amount to create your listings.
 Contact Origin with your MetaMask wallet address (also called a public key), provide details about your listing, and we will send you some ETH for free.

 **INSERT SCREENSHOT**